AdobeDocs/workfront.en/help/quicksilver/documents/adobe-workfront-for-experience-manager-assets-essentials/use-aem-workflows.md

   <tr>
    <td><strong>Product</strong>
    </td>
-   <td><p>You must have Experience Manager Assets as a Cloud Service or Assets Essentials, and you must be added to the product as a user in the Admin Console.</p><p>You must have write access to the repository in Adobe Experience Manager to create linked folders.</p>
+   <td><p>You must have Experience Manager Assets as a Cloud Service or Assets Essentials, and you must be added to the product as a user in the Admin Console.</p><p>You must have write access to the repository in Adobe Experience Manager.</p>
    </td>
   </tr>
   <tr>